-This is a basic gas grill from Char-Broil, exclusive to Lowes.
-With four burners and one side burner, you get a large and well-featured grill.
-The heat output is a little low but this grill will cook fairly well.
+This is a very large but basic gas grill from Char-Broil.
+With six burners and a side burner, you get a giant, full feature grill (sold through Lowes).
+The heat output is good and this grill will cook pretty well.
 Unfortunately, it won't cook well for long.
-The burners on this unit are small and thin and should last for about 2 to 3 years.
+The burners on this unit are thin, low-grade stainless steel that should last for about two to three years.
 Most of the internal components are of the same quality.

 - Stainless steel body parts will discolor and rust

 - Really too big to be practical for most